polarch/JSAmbisonics/README.md

 ## Integration with SOFA HRTFs <a name="sofa"></a>

 Generation of the binaural decoding filters require Head-related Transfer Functions (HRTFs), and they depend on the order, the measurement grid of the HRTFs, and the choice of ambisonic decoding approach.
 This is often not a straightforward task and not for the end-user of the library.
 If users are not satisfied with the example filters provided in the repo, and they have access to various HRTF sets, or to their own personalized HRTFs, they should have an automated way to generate these filters.
 A module that loads HRTFs and attempts to do that is included in the library.
-The HRTFs should be in the [SOFA](https://www.sofaconventions.org/mediawiki/index.php/Main_Page) format, which seems to be the most established one at the moment.
+The HRTFs should be in the standardized [SOFA](https://www.sofaconventions.org/mediawiki/index.php/Main_Page) format, which seems to be the most established one at the moment.
 Usage:

 ```javascript
 var decodingFilterBuffer;